 Typically, it has been a standard industry practice to record non-alcoholic beverage sales and costs in Food Sales and Food Cost accounts.
 However, we’ve found that many owners and managers are now breaking out non-alcoholic beverage sales and costs and report on them separately as “Soft Beverages.”

 - Soft drinks (post-mix) –10% to 15%.

 - Specialty coffee –12% to 18%.

 - Iced tea –5% to 10% iced tea is the low food cost champ of all time.
 Cost of the tea can be less than a penny per glass.
 Biggest cost component in iced tea is usually the lemon slice.

-FINAL POINT: If your costs are running higher than the averages above, it might be smart to investigate your pricing, beverage controls and the possibility of theft.
-Workplace Wizards can help with any questions should you have them regarding your costing of items.
-A Point of Sale system that can effectively track a perpetual inventory system is a MUST now days to maintain profitability.
-There may be other issues going on in your business to decrease your profit margins.
-That’s why Workplace Wizards is here.
-Let us find out where your losing money and maximize your business’s profits.
+If your costs are running higher than the averages above, maybe take the time to investigate some things.
+Your menu pricing, beverage controls and the possibility of theft impact your profits.
+We can help with any questions regarding your costing of items.
+In addition, a Point of Sale system that can effectively track a perpetual inventory system is a MUST nowadays to maintain profitability.

 Food Cost of Sales Spreadsheet